Skip to Content

 – IMDb user rating: 7.2

 Wrestling with the devastating effects of Jordan’s patriarchal inheritance laws, “Inshallah a Boy” is a thriller about a woman who pretends to be pregnant with a son in order to save herself and her young daughter.
-The film was the first Jordanian project to ever compete at Cannes, and what a stunning debut it was.
-The New York Times praised the performance of Mouna Hawa (a Palestinian actor), calling it “commanding,” and Variety applauded Al Rasheed’s prowess in casting a social-realist drama as a riveting escape thriller.
+The film was the first Jordanian project to ever compete at the Cannes Film Festival, and what a stunning debut it was.
+The New York Times praised the performance of Palestinian actor Mouna Hawa, calling it “commanding,” and Variety applauded director Al Rasheed’s prowess in casting a social-realist drama as a riveting escape thriller.

 Stephane Cardinale – Corbis/Corbis via Getty Images

-Sébastien Laudenbach and Chiara Malta accept the ‘Best Animation Feature’ Cesar Award.
+Sébastien Laudenbach and Chiara Malta accept the ‘Best Animated Feature’ Cesar Award.

 – Directors: Sébastien Laudenbach, Chiara Malta